puppetlabs-toy-chest/puppet-quest-guide/quests/resource_ordering.md

     dot -Tpng /opt/puppetlabs/puppet/cache/state/graphs/relationships.dot -o /var/www/quest/relationships.png

-Take a look at `<VM'S IP>/relationships.png`.
+Using your web browser, take a look at `http://<VM'S IP>/relationships.png`.
 Notice that the `openssh-server` and `sshd` resources you defined are connected by an arrow to indicate the dependency relationship.

 ![image](../assets/relationships1.png)